THE VFA PIONEER HISTORIES PROJECT

 JW: Wonderful.
 How would you say your involvement in the women’s movement affected you?

-DM: It definitely changed my life.
-I have a very inherent sense of fairness and I would say it’s one of the motivators of my life.
-The carpenter theme comes throughout my life and when I got to Maine, I created a nonprofit job training program called Women Unlimited to train low-income women to compete for trade and technical occupations.
+Fighting for justice has been a central motivator of my life.
+When I moved to Maine, I created a nonprofit job training program called Women Unlimited to train low-income women to compete for trade and technical occupations.

 JW: Wow, that’s wonderful.
 Any last comment before we close?